thorwhalen/essays/ai_horizons.md

 We're trying to model the mind by modeling the brain, and modeling the brain with structured layers.
 The mind has more of the messy multi-connected structure of language than the neat arrangements of matrices.

-## Coding
+### Coding
 I said "coding" instead of "programming languages" on purpose.
-It's the "programming" that I'm pointing my accusatory finger at, not the language part.
+It's the "programming" that I'm pointing the accusatory finger at, not the language part.
 Again, language is close to the mind, and will be involved in our communicating our designs to a computer.
 But does that communication have to be so darn unforgivingly dry and fragile?